GUIDE: What are the steps to choose an ERP for a service company?

 • Production in days and value

-• Sales and margins per project, per department, consolidated
+• Turnover and margins by project, by department, consolidated

 • Cost analysis and invoicing of subcontracting

-• Analysis of time spent by type of activity
+• Analysis of time gaps spent by type of activity

 You can ask the following questions: